josephxbrick/documentorganizer/README.md

 # Set spacing between artboards

 Use this to adjust the horizontal and vertical spacing between artboards on your page.
-Note that the vertical spacing for rows of artboards spaces from the tallest artboard in the row.
+When vertically spacing rows of artboards, the plugin uses the distance from tallest artboard in a given row.

 ---